-How to Sign an Electronic Labor Contract in China: Your-5-Step-Guide
+How to Sign an Electronic Labor Contract in China: Your Step-by-Step Guide

-In this article, we explain five of the key steps and considerations for employers when executing their labor contracts online in China.
+Based on the Guideline and combining with PRC Labor Contract Law, Electronic Signature Law, and Civil Code, this article expounds five of the key steps and considerations for employers when executing their labor contracts online in China.

 Taking these points together, there are five main considerations for businesses when forming and executing a contract.